aggviolinist/SQS-Lambda-nodejs/README.md

 # SQS-Lambda-nodejs
-A Credit card processing app using SQS and Lambda that polls credit card request queues using SQS.
-The app also has a transactional processing lambda that processes the queue and handles how its output
+A Credit card processing app using SQS and Lambda.
+This app takes requests from users and uses SQS to queue those credit card requests.
+It then uses lambda to process those transactions from the queue.